YCloudYUSA/sandboxes_html/README.md

 ### Header

-The logo and "back to YMCA CodeShare.org" point to https://ycloud.y.org/open-y-association-websites/.
+The logo and "back to YMCA Website Services.org" point to https://ycloud.y.org/open-y-association-websites/.

 The logo is to be taken from openy.org.